Mountainwatch Guide to Park City – Gateway to Utah’s Best Powder

 There’s a reason why Utah trademarked the phrase “The Greatest Snow On Earth” back in 2004.
 So far, no one is arguing.

-This iconic phrase is stamped onto the number plate of every vehicle I see driving from Salt Lake City up Highway I-80 to the pretty mountain town of Park City when I visit in February.
+This iconic phrase is stamped onto the number plate of every vehicle I saw driving from Salt Lake City up Highway I-80 to the pretty mountain town of Park City when I last visited.
 The historic former mining town has become a magnet for travelling skiers thanks in part to the fact it is an easy 45-minute drive from the airport.
 Getting there is a breath of fresh mountain air for those, like me, who have rolled the dice and lost when travelling to other cancellation-plagued airports like Jackson, Denver or Aspen.

 Australian skiers tend to know Park City by the massive resort of the same name that looms over the town.
 They know it because Park City and neighbouring Canyons resort were bought by Vail Resorts in 2016 and connected via a gondola to become the largest ski area in the United States.
 They also know that the behemoth ski area is covered by the Epic Australia Pass, and offers essentially free skiing or riding for those who buy the season pass to Perisher during our winter.